briandrum/codes.forchagrin.com/ordinances/941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

 part_no: 9
 title_no: 5
 chapter_no: 941
-title: "Chapter 941: Use of Public Ways for Small Cell Wireless Facilities and Wireless Support"
+title: "Chapter 941: Use of Public Ways for Small Cell Wireless Facilities and Wireless Support Structures"
 ---

-Structures
 941.01   Overview and purpose; definitions.
 941.02   Consent required.
 941.03   Permit application types.